D31T4/neural-trajectory-model/src/main/README.md

 Since we don't know the threshold described in Section 4.3 in the paper, we skipped this approxmiation.

+Euclidean distance in step-1 and step-2 is computed by converting lat-long to Cartesian coordinates using the method described [here](../ml/README.md#feature-pre-processing).

 We used the `linear_sum_assignment` function in the `scipy` package to compute bipartite matching.

 ## Computational bottleneck at information gain computation